-Some Indigenous people have several names, including Western sounding names, skin names, 'bush' names and more.
+Some First Nations people have several names, including Western-sounding names, skin names, 'bush' names and more.

-- If you don't have a relationship with the individual, use their full name. - Ask an individual what their preferred name is if you know that it's culturally appropriate to ask that question.
+- If you don't have a relationship with the person, use their full name. - Ask the person what their preferred name is if you know that it's culturally appropriate to ask that question.